-Liwathon is an integrated logistics and investment business headquartered in Abu Dhabi, United Arab Emirates.
+Liwathon is an integrated logistics and investment business headquartered in Tallinn, Estonia.

 Located in Estonia’s Muuga Port, Liwathon E.O.S. is the largest independent oil products terminal operator in the Baltic Sea rim.
-Today, the company operates four technologically advanced facilities with a total storage capacity of over one million cbm and a railway operator.
+Today, the company operates four technologically advanced facilities with a total storage capacity of over one million m³.
 Liwathon E.O.S. commenced its operations over 20 years ago, becoming a pioneer in the liquid fuels transportation sector in Estonia.
 Through the years, the company has succeeded in delivering excellent services and setting a benchmark in providing tailored quality solutions.

 Our mission & values